 As with many solar panel related questions, the answer to the question Do solar panels increase the value of my home? is location dependent.
 Homeowners in jurisdictions that are favorably located for solar energy production, have high retail electricity prices, and that encourage development through incentives and subsidies are more likely to find their investment will pay off.
 This is even more true in areas where green or renewable energy is very highly valued, such as neighborhoods with a higher concentration of hybrid or electric vehicles.

-According to a recent study by the Lawrence Berkeley National Laboratory, supported by the U.S. Department of Energy SunShot Initiative, the average premium for a home in the U.S. with owned solar panels was $3.78/W, or $14,000 on an average sized PV system of 3.8 kW on a home sold in 2011.
+According to a study by the Lawrence Berkeley National Laboratory, supported by the U.S. Department of Energy SunShot Initiative, the average premium for a home in the U.S. with owned solar panels was $3.78/W, or $14,000 on an average sized PV system of 3.8 kW on a home sold in 2011.
 PV premiums varied across the U.S. (in the study, 43 home-sales pairs were studied in six states, where home-sales pairs are pairs of comparable PV and non-PV homes) and ranged from $2.68/W to $4.31/W. It was found that PV premiums were more similar to net PV costs, as opposed to gross PV costs, which is understandable as incentives/subsidies decrease the cost to the homeowner significantly.
-Should the federal solar Investment Tax Credit (ITC) of 30% expire as planned at the end of 2016, then PV premiums may correlate more closely to gross PV costs.
+When the federal solar Investment Tax Credit (ITC) of 30% reduces at the end of 2019, and expires completely in 2022, then PV premiums may correlate more closely to gross PV costs.
 As the cost of solar PV installations decrease, it is expected that PV premiums will also decrease.

 For another source, check out what a Forbes.com article had to say on this issue, where they report on a 2011 National Bureau of Economic Research study conducted in California.
 In that study, the authors found that solar panels add $20,194 to the value of a home (for homes in the mid-$500,000 range).
 Despite the fact that installing solar panels on your home comes with a hefty price tag (on average the total system cost considered in this study is $35,967), homeowners are able to recoup close to 97% of their investment, thanks to the generous incentives available, such as the federal tax credit in the United States, which actually lowers the average effective cost of solar panels to $20,892.